-My major interest is how our brain make predictions of future events.
+My major interest is how our brains make predictions of future events.
 Is our brain a prediction machine to some extent?

 I’m also interested in methods for the localization of intracranial electrodes.
-In this vein, I developed iElectrodes, an open-source toolbox running on MATLAB ® to perform intracranial electrodes localization.
-The toolbox uses MRI and CT images to localize, number and anatomically label intracranial grids (ECoG) and depth (SEEG) electrodes.
+In this vein, I developed iElectrodes, an open-source toolbox running on MATLAB ® to perform intracranial electrode localization.
+The toolbox uses MRI and CT images to localize, number, and anatomically label intracranial grids (ECoG) and depth (SEEG) electrodes.
 For more information, please visit the iElectrodes project page.

 PSY4310 - Research methods in cognitive neuroscience Part I